ashiklom/pecan.book/developers_guide/Coding_style.md

 When another package is required by a function or script, it can be called in the following ways:

-1. As a package dependency loaded with the package This should be the default approach when writing functions in a package.
-There can be some exceptions, for example when a rarely-used or non-essential function requires an esoteric package.
+(As a package dependency loads with the package, these should be the default approaches when writing functions in a package.
+There can be some exceptions, such as when a rarely-used or non-essential function requires an esoteric package.)
-2. using `library`
-   if dependency is not met, will print an error and stop
-3. using `require`
+1. When using `library`,
-   will print a warning and continue (but will throw an error when a function from the required package is called)
+   if dependency is not met, it will print an error and stop 2 .
+When using `require`, it will print a warning and continue (but will throw an error when a function from the required package is called)

 Reference: Stack Overflow ["What is the difference between require and library?"](http://stackoverflow.com/questions/5595512/what-is-the-difference-between-require-and-library)